FAQs

 What is your rescheduling/cancellation and refund policy for classes?

 Try-It Classes/Monthly Workshops: Cancellation and/or rescheduling needs to happen within 48 hours of your class time.
-Anything outside of this window will be subject to a partial refund.
+Anything outside of this window will be subject to a partial or no refund.

-Beginner/Intermediate Classes: Cancellation and/or rescheduling needs to happen within one week of class start date.
-Anything outside of this window will be subject to a partial refund.
+Beginner/Intermediate Series Classes: Cancellation and/or rescheduling needs to happen within one week of class start date.
+Anything outside of this window will be subject to a partial or no refund.
+Students are able to make-up 1 class only per 4 week session.
+If you need to do a make-up class, please contact us or let us know in person whenever you are able so that we can make special accommodations.

 These policies are in place because we schedule all of our classes in advance and are therefore anticipating the costs that go into each of them based on the spots that are filled.
 Last minute changes don't allow for us to adjust these costs, and the spot that opens up if you decide to reschedule or cancel does not have adequate time to be filled again.